djangify/our-spot/README.md

 <details>

 As a member of the platform users will enjoy:

-- A platform that focuses on the importance of spending time outside.

 - The opportunity for users to share their experiences and activities through photographs.

-- An opportunity to interact with other members through comments and the follow system.
+- An opportunity to interact with other members through comments.

-- A user-friendly dashboard that provides access to all parts of the network easily.
+- A user-friendly dashboard that provides access to all parts of the platform easily.

 - A user-friendly system/user journey for adding, commenting on and liking photos.